Nevada Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Functional Requirements

-The functional, or medical, criteria for nursing home coverage through Nevada Medicaid is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that can only be provided in a nursing home.
-The Nevada Medicaid Level of Care (LOC) assessment tool is used to determine the level of care required.
+The functional, or medical, criteria for nursing home coverage through Nevada Medicaid is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that is usually associated with a nursing home.
+The Nevada Medicaid Level of Care assessment tool is used to determine the level of care required.
 This tool takes into consideration an applicant’s ability to manage their own medication, their need for supervision and their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and other housework).

-Nevada Medicaid Home and Community Based Service (HCBS) Waivers Eligibility Criteria
+Nevada Home and Community Based Services (HCBS) Waivers Eligibility Criteria

 Financial Requirements

-For married applicants with both spouses applying, the 2023 asset limit for HCBS Waivers in Nevada is $3,000 combined, and the income limit is $2,742 / month per spouse.
-For a married applicant with just one spouse applying, the 2023 asset limit is $2,000 for the applicant spouse and $148,620 for the non-applicant spouse, and the income limit is $2,742 / month for the applicant.
-The income of the non-applicant spouse is not counted.
+For married applicants with both spouses applying, the 2024 asset limit for HCBS Waivers in Nevada is a combined $3,000, and the income limit is a combined $5,658/month.
+For a married applicant with just one spouse applying, the 2024 asset limit is $2,000 for the applicant spouse and $154,140 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
+The 2024 income limit is $2,829/month for the applicant, and the income of the non-applicant spouse is not counted.

 Functional Requirements

-The functional, or medical, criteria for Home and Community Based Service (HCBS) Waivers through Nevada Medicaid is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that can only be provided in a nursing home, or being at risk of nursing home placement in the next 30 days without the long term care services and supports provided by the HCBS Waiver.
-The Nevada Medicaid Level of Care (LOC) assessment tool is used to determine the level of care required.
+The functional, or medical, criteria for Home and Community Based Services (HCBS) Waivers through Nevada Medicaid is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that is usually associated with a nursing home, or being at risk of nursing home placement in the next 30 days without the long term care services and supports provided by the HCBS Waiver.
+The Nevada Medicaid Level of Care assessment tool is used to determine the level of care required.
 This tool takes into consideration an applicant’s ability to manage their own medication, their need for supervision and their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and other housework).

-Nevada Medical Assistance for the Aged Blind and Disabled Medicaid Eligibility Criteria
+Nevada Medical Assistance for the Aged, Blind, and Disabled Eligibility Criteria

 Financial Requirements

-For married applicants, the 2023 asset limit for Nevada’s MAABD Medicaid is $3,000 combined, and the income limit is $1,371 / month combined.
+For married applicants, the 2024 asset limit for Nevada’s MAABD is a combined $3,000 combined, and the income limit is a combined $1,415/month.
 This applies to married couples with both spouses applying or with just one spouse applying.

 Functional Requirements

-The functional requirements for Nevada’s Medical Assistance for the Aged Blind and Disabled (MAABD) Medicaid are being disabled, blind or aged (65 or over).
-For MAABD Medicaid applicants who require in-home services and supports, Nevada Medicaid will conduct an assessment of their ability to perform the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and taking medications) to determine what kind of services the applicant needs and the state will cover.
+The only functional requirements for Nevada’s Medical Assistance for the Aged, Blind, and Disabled (MAABD) are being aged (65 or over), blind or disabled.
+For MAABD Medicaid applicants who require long-term care services and supports, Nevada Medicaid will conduct an assessment of their ability to perform the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and taking medications) to determine what kind of services the applicant needs and the state will cover.

 Applying For Nevada Medicaid Long Term Care Programs

-The second step is determining if the applicant meets the financial and functional criteria, also discussed above, for that Long Term Care program.
+The second step is determining if the applicant meets the financial and functional criteria, also discussed above, for that program.
 Applying for Nevada Medicaid coverage when not financially eligible will result in the application, and benefits, being denied.

 After financial eligibility requirements are checked and double checked, documentation is gathered, and functional eligibility is clarified, Nevada residents can apply online at Access Nevada.
 They can also download an application here or call their local Division of Welfare and Supportive Services office for an application.